What is the mix of presentation versus interaction at your meetings? What should it be?

 Presentation versus interaction at meetings

-Society, as reflected by books in English, now talks about interaction about twice as often as presentation.
+Society, as reflected by books in English, now talks about interaction roughly twice as often as presentation.
 But our meeting designs, in large part, haven’t changed to reflect this shift in cultural awareness.
 Presenters still rarely incorporate interaction into their sessions, even though there are ample reasons why they should.

-Since my first book on participant-driven and participation-rich was published 14 years ago, I’ve been gratified to see how the meeting industry has at least started talking more about the importance of bringing interaction and engagement into meeting sessions.
-But, despite all the talk, meeting owners and presenters still all too often serve up the same lecture-style sessions that are far less effective and engaging than learning in community through well-designed interactive process.
+Since my first book on participant-driven and participation-rich was published 16 years ago, I’ve been gratified to see how the meeting industry has at least started talking more about the importance of bringing interaction and engagement into meeting sessions.
+But, despite all the talk, meeting owners and presenters still all too often serve up the same lecture-style sessions that are far less effective and engaging than learning in community through a well-designed interactive process.

 In the 1960s, we finally began focusing on interaction versus presentation in our culture.

-I’ve noticed over the years that every meeting has a budget for F&B. There’s usually a budget for decor and production—sometimes a big budget.
-There’s often a budget for a dramatic big-name speaker or two.
 If you ask about a budget for event design, stakeholders think you’re talking about decor and drama.
 But “there’s no budget” for core event design, which is actually about designing great meeting process.
 Meeting conveners have a blind spot about the importance of meeting process design: what happens for stakeholders at their meeting.

-It turns out that designing good process into your meeting is cheaper than paying for special effects.
+Furthermore, it turns out that designing good process into your meeting is cheaper than paying for special effects.
 For the price of a coffee break, you can make an event fundamentally better by significantly improving the realization of its purpose and its impact on participants.
 Learn how to do this from my books, from the hundreds of articles on this blog, or get in touch!

 Here’s a glossary of 38 conference participation techniques.